Solel Boneh: During British rule (1921–1948)

-Solel Boneh was founded in 1921 in British-ruled Palestine, during the first conference of the Jewish trade union, the General Histadrut, under the name of Batz, an acronym of Binyan veAvodot Tziburiot (lit.
+Solel Boneh was founded in 1921 in the British-ruled Mandatory Palestine, during the first conference of the Jewish trade union, the General Histadrut, under the name of Batz (בע״ץ), an acronym of Binyan veAvodot Tziburiot (בניין ועבודות ציבוריות, lit.
 Construction and Public Works).
 Its first project was to pave a road from Tiberias to Samakh, which is now part of Highway 90.
 The company was founded as a cooperative organisation in the spirit of socialist workers' groups.
-In 1927 it was declared bankrupt partly due to its supplementing wages to Jewish workers.
-It was resurrected by the Histadrut and the World Zionist Organization as a company named "Solel Boneh", based on the organisation but managed as a business corporation.
+In 1927, it was declared bankrupt, partly due to its supplementing the wages of Jewish workers.
+It was resurrected by the Histadrut and the World Zionist Organization as a company named Solel Boneh, now managed as a business corporation.

-Solel Boneh had an integral role in major building activities in Mandate Palestine.
+Solel Boneh played an integral role in major construction projects in Mandatory Palestine.
 Among other projects, the company built Tegart's wall in 1938.
-It also built the Tegart Forts and prefabricated the buildings for the Tower and stockade campaign.
+It also built the Tegart forts and prefabricated the buildings for the Tower and Stockade campaign.
 During the Mandate era it built bridges, airfields, bases for the British Army and army projects in Iraq, Egypt, Bahrain and Cyprus.
 It had branches in Beirut and Damascus.
-In 1926, it employed 3,000 workers in various public works projects, included 139 women who worked in construction.

-It had a policy of only employing Jews which was relaxed in 1954.
+In 2915, Solel Boneh employed 3,000 workers across various public works projects, including 139 women in construction.
+It had a policy of only employing Jews, which was relaxed in 1954.